linux156/starter-academic/content/cv/index.md

 - BSc and MSc in Mathematics, University of Warsaw, 2012--2017

 ## Grants
-- Academy of Finland Postdoctoral Researcher grant _Quantitative rectifiability and harmonic measure beyond the Ahlfors-David-regular setting_, Sep 2022--Aug 2025
+- Academy of Finland Postdoctoral Researcher grant _Quantitative rectifiability and harmonic measure beyond the Ahlfors-David-regular setting_, Sep 2022--Aug 2025, grant no. 347123

 ## Awards
 - Vicent Caselles award (2022)